cappe987/cappe987.github.io/content/blog/misc/2026-08-10-observations-of-ai.md

 ### Pressure from management

-At my job management were early to jump on the AI bandwagon.
+At my job, management were early to jump on the AI bandwagon.
 Our CEO decided that we need to be on the forefront of AI.
 We'll get left behind if we don't.
 Microsoft already runs our entire IT infrastructure so getting their Copilot for everyone was the first step.
 Some employees have gotten to demonstrate how they